 Within the imitation leather family, bi-cast leather is made of polyurethane with a thin layer of leather hide on top.
 The PU is embossed on the surface of the hide to emulate real leather finishing and appearance.

-How is bi-cast leather made
+How is bi

 A very small amount of thin, delicate actual leather makes up bi- cast leather.
 The hide’s top grain is removed, dispensing upon the thickness; further, the thin layer is split until a thin layer of leather is left.
 That layer is not as strong as genuine leather; it doesn't have the same appearance.
 That is the function of the polyurethane.
 The layer of PU is embossed upon that thin layer, providing strength and durability for the leather along with a static appearance.
 And that’s how bi-cast leather is made.